Skip to content

 0.75 / 1

-The company reports that it has an internal reporting system (Hotlines) that can be used to report any unethical conduct.
-It also provides compliance training to raise awareness of anti-corruption and anti-bribery acts.
+The company has established internal reporting hotlines for reporting unethical conduct and provides compliance training to enhance awareness of anti-corruption and anti-bribery practices.

 • Y